fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## Should You Consider Scalability For Resume Projects?

+No, not at all.
+Most developers overestimate how much their pet projects matter to the companies they apply to.
+If they work with end customers I can basically promise you that the average customer will care more about how nice the UI looks than if it runs on a scalable stack.

+The average recruiter won't know what scalability is and frankly, most don't have the time or skills to deep dive in to a candidates personal projects.
+Most people struggle to read the details in a meeting invite, so I can say with a fair amount of certainty that you won't see them dive in to the details of your project.
+There are of course people who do but it is not the norm.

+I advice developer to treat their resume projects as a shop owner treats their shop window.
+The key to hooking a customer is to put a nice sign up and put eye catching items in the window.
+Treat your projects the same way.
+Front the appeal of the project and don't overestimate how much technical details matter.
+Most recruiters will be swayed more by how the project looks and what the main tools are than if you wrote unit tests or if you have checked the security posture.

 ## In Top Companies, Would You Still Understand Tech Under The Hood?

 ## Can A Junior Developer Be Promoted Over A Senior Developer?